I am WAY too young for this.

 At a friend’s wedding recently, I was hit with another reminder of the complex reality of my situation, in the form of a placecard.
 The pretty script said Mrs. Erica Finamore.
 It instantly made me feel nauseous.
 In my friend’s defence, it’s apparently proper etiquette to keep calling widows “Mrs.” forever.
 But there it all was on that card: I was married, but I was also alone.
 When the slow dances came on and I remained seated, it started to sink in: Despite the two gold wedding bands I still wear, now on my right ring finger, I really am a single lady.
 (Oh, oh, oh…)

 I don’t want to be one name on a placecard forever, but I’m not sure when I’ll be ready to take the steps required not to be.
 For now, I feel more okay with being alone than I ever have before.
 That’s partially because knowing that I was worthy of being loved by someone as wonderful as Jon has made me more confident in who I am as a person, independent of anyone else.
 I know now I’m capable of walking through incredibly difficult things when I have to — even when I have to do it alone.

 Welcome to The Single Files.
-Each installment of Refinery29's bi-monthly column features a personal essay that explores the unique joys and challenges of being single right now.
+Each instalment of Refinery29's bi-monthly column features a personal essay that explores the unique joys and challenges of being single right now.
 Have your own idea you'd like to submit?
-Email firstname.lastname@example.org.
+Email email@example.com.